Episode Transcript

 some judgment is like a trauma dumping perspective.
 I'm not

-saying I went through this and this is how I
+saying I went through this, and this is how I

-did it, and this is how you.
+did it, and this is how you do it do it.

 I'm more I'm interested in providing pathways for everyone listening